-Top Four LMS Metrics for Measuring Success of eLearning Programs
+Top Five LMS Metrics for Measuring Success of eLearning Programs

 Do you know how impactful your eLearning program is?

 Many metrics, often called key performance indicators (KPIs) are available to measure the effectiveness of eLearning programs.
-While all businesses have very different needs, there are four LMS metrics every business should use:
+While all businesses have very different needs, there are five LMS metrics every business should use:

 - Completion rates